brunoasm/varKoder/docs/image.md

 ## Output

 varKodes will be saved as png images to a folder named `images` (or another name is the `--outdir` argument is provided).
+To avoid file system problems, `varKoder` will automatically create a random subfolder structure if there are thousands of input samples, so that no folder has more than a few thousand files.
 Each image will be named with the following convention:

 ```sample@[thousands_of_bp]K+k[kmer_length].png```